Macroscopic Wave Propagation for 2D Lattice with Random Masses: Introduction

 For initial conditions whose wavelength and amplitude is $O(\ep^{-1})$ with $\ep$ a small positive number, we prove that the $\ell^2$ norm of the differences between true solutions and appropriately scaled solutions to the wave equation is almost surely $O(\ep^{-1-\sigma})$, where $\sigma$ is any small positive number.
 While such an absolute error diverges as $\ep \to 0^+,$ it happens that this is enough to establish an almost sure convergence of the macroscopic dynamics within the coarse-graining setting.

 The article \cite{McGinnis} studies a similar problem on a 1D lattice.
 There the constants of elasticity also vary randomly and the system is studied in the relative coordinates.
 The so called multiscale method of homogeniziation, a by-now classical tool with a long history in PDE for deriving effective equations, see \cite{Cioranescu}, is employed.
 Our results should be contrasted with those in 1D.
 In \cite{McGinnis}, it is shown that that the coarse-graining converges at a rate of $\sqrt{\ep \log \log (\ep^{-1})}$, and this is thought to be sharp based on numerical evidence.
 Below, we show that in 2D, the rate of convergence is no slower than $\ep^{1-\sigma}$ when the masses are i.i.d.
 However the rate of convergence is different for layered masses i.e. where masses are only random with respect to $j_1$ and constant with respect to $j_2$.
 We explore this in Section \ref{Other Masses} and in the numerical experiments in Section \ref{Numerical Results}.
 In such a case we show that the convergence rate is comparable to the rate in the 1D lattice.
-We do not believe our estimates are sharp like those in the 1D setting because the analysis requires the use of a cut-off function, which demands slightly greater regularity of the initial conditions.
-Still, numerical evidence suggests they are probably close to being sharp and likely only off a logarithmic term.
+We do not believe our estimates are sharp like those in the 1D setting because the analysis requires the use of a cut-off function, which demands slightly greater regularity and algebraic decay of the initial conditions.
+Still, numerical evidence suggests they are probably close to being sharp and likely only off by a logarithm and a vanishing power of $\ep$ introduced with the cut-off.